 From .SVG to .KNK: From inside Inkscape, first make sure that all parts of all images are within the document boundaries.
 The document dimensions can be made larger, as needed, to incorporate the images or the images resized.
-Any images outside the document boundaries may be lost.
+Any images outside the document boundaries will be lost.
 Then, save the file as .eps.
 When asked, check the boxes next to Make bounding box around full page and Convert Text to Paths.
 In newer version of Inkscape, you will instead check the box next to Export Area is the Drawing.
 When importing into KNK Studio, select Use PDF Import Filter.
 In most cases, the file will need to have the path broken (Arrange>Break Path) to remove the bounding box.
 At the time of this writing, you can also use Edit>Copy and Edit>Paste to easily copy images from Inkscape to KNK Studio.
 The images will need to be flipped vertically after importing.
 Also, occasionally, unpredictable results can occur, so use with caution.

 From .KNK to .SVG: At the time of this writing, images exported as .svg will be vertically flipped during the export process.
 Thus, use Ctrl-A to select all images and go to Layout>Size/Move>Mirror>Vertical.
-Then go to File>Export and save the files as .svg.
-This file will now import into Inkscape, Sure Cuts a Lot, and other programs that use .svg file format.
+Then go to Arrange>Break Path.
+Finally, go to File>Export and save the files as .svg.
+This file will now import into Inkscape, Sure Cuts a Lot, and other programs that use the .svg file format.
+Take note of the original height and width and correct them in the target program.
 As stated above, you can also try using a straight Edit>Copy and Edit>Paste to copy images, however the original number of nodes will not be retained.